 At Level 5, your Proficiency Bonus is improved to +3, meaning you’ll now get a +3 bonus to all Skill rolls that your character has Proficiency for.

-Your Arcane Recovery strength is increased to 3 too, again improving the amount of Spell Slots you can replenish with this ability.
+Your Arcane Recovery charge is increased to 3, too, again improving the amount of Spell Slots you can replenish with this ability.

 You also unlock Third Level Spells at this level, too.
-Some First and Second Level spells can be upcasted to Third Level to make them more powerful.
+Some First and Second-Level spells can be upcasted to the Third Level to make them more powerful.

 As usual, you can choose two spells to Learn.
 We recommend: